ZhijingHu-Rey/AI-Chess-Playing-Agent/README.md

 # AI-Chess-Playing-Agent
 Mini AI project for Chess playing @ Johns Hopkins Univ

--In this project, create chess-playing agent.
+- In this project, create chess-playing agent.

 - More specifically: